Castlevania: Lords of Shadow: Story

 The story is expanded in two DLC packs titled Reverie and Resurrection.
-Reverie has Gabriel returning to Carmilla's castle to contain an ancient evil, the Forgotten One (Colin McFarlane), with the help of Carmilla's "daughter" Laura (Grace Vance), who is also a playable character that assists Gabriel in some sequences of the DLC.
+Reverie has Gabriel returning to Carmilla's castle to contain an ancient evil, the Forgotten One (Colin McFarlane), with the help of Carmilla's "daughter" Laura (Grace Vance / Yumi Sakura), who is also a playable character that assists Gabriel in some sequences of the DLC.
 Before entering a portal into the Forgotten One's prison, Laura tells Gabriel he cannot enter it in his mortal form and dies after she has Gabriel drink her blood to use its powers to enter, turning him into a vampire.
 During Resurrection, the Forgotten One aspires to destroy the humans' world, but he is defeated by Gabriel who claims his power for himself.
 Corrupted by the Forgotten One's power, Gabriel destroys his Combat Cross and leaves through the portal.

 In a post-credits scene after the base game's ending, Zobek is seen alive during modern times, and has uncovered Gabriel living as a vampire called Dracula.
 Zobek mentions the acolytes of Satan are preparing for his return and that they must stop him before he takes revenge on both of them.
 Before Gabriel disappears, Zobek tells him he will free him of his immortality if he helps him.